yayudev/ongaku/README.md

 # ongaku
-A web audio helpers module.
+A minimal module with helpers for audio element.

 ## Current state.
 On development.
+You should really try other module or help me get this one ready :D

 ## TODO:
   - [ ] Support multiple formats.